DeepakChaurasia30/android-vendor_oppo_A37/a6000/README.md

-# a6000
- Sync and replace vendor tree files for A6000 to make A6010 vendor tree.
+#Vendor tree for the Lenovo A6010/Lenovo A6010 Pro
+Use this vendor tree to build custom ROMs for Lenovo A6010.

+Thanks to Nitrogradient and all A6000 guys for base.